Rowan Museum hosts women's suffrage celebration at Utzman-Chambers House - Salisbury Post

 Da’Tarvia Parrish spoke about the racial disparities in the women’s suffrage movement during the question and answer portion of Freeze’s presentation.

-“I thought it was extremely important that I be here to represent the African American women who were pivotal in the fight for not only women’s rights, but civil rights and overall human rights in our nation and our mosaic world,” said Parrish, who also marched in the celebration.
+“I thought it was extremely important that I be here to represent the African-American women who were pivotal in the fight for not only women’s rights, but civil rights and overall human rights in our nation and our mosaic world,” said Parrish, who also marched in the celebration.
 “African Americans have not been traditionally a part of the national narrative in the women’s suffrage movement.
 It is imperative to note that their fight for the cause should not be forgotten or eradicated from history.”

-Parrish mentioned Ida B. Wells, Mary McLeod Bethune and Sojourner Truth as several of many African American women who worked to improve women’s rights.
+Parrish mentioned Ida B. Wells, Mary McLeod Bethune and Sojourner Truth as several of many African-American women who worked to improve women’s rights.

 In addition to the celebration, the Rowan Museum unveiled a new exhibit in the Utzman-Chambers house.
 Brought to life by Terry Holt and curator Evin Burleson, the exhibit focuses on the suffrage movement as a whole.